 Blended Working Model

 So where does that leave us post Covid?
-Having experienced such an intense stint of remote working, it’s likely that most employees won’t want to return to the office full-time.
+Having experienced such an intense stint of remote working, it seems that many don’t want to return to the office full-time.
 There’s been lots of discussion about the ‘blended’ model, which means staff can mix and match remote and on-site placement.
 Each employer will come to its own arrangement, but Stacey advises considering what’s called ‘psychological safety’ as they do so.
 “It’s about allowing someone to feel that they can speak to their manager about challenges they’re facing, without being judged”, she explains.
 “As we look at hybrid working, it’s something we’ll have to take into consideration.”
 In other words, the danger is that those based at home may feel excluded from team discussions or have less opportunity to engage with management.

 One way to mitigate this is to work in a more project-focused way.
 This, says Stacey, will help acknowledge employees' contribution to the business.
 “Using this model”, she explains, “all the steps it takes to complete the project are measured, and you have touchpoints with people along the way.
 That automatically fosters recognition and appreciation of what’s been done, and staff feel valued and appreciated.”